Static and Dynamic Models for Multivariate Distribution Forecasts: Proper Scoring Rule Tests of Factor-Quantile vs.

 where $w(\alpha)$ is a weight function which specifies a focus on particular parts of the distribution. \citet{gneiting2011} recommend using $w(\alpha)=1$ for the entire distribution, $w(\alpha)=\alpha(1-\alpha)$ for the centre, $w(\alpha)=\alpha^{2}$ for the left tail, $w(\alpha)=(1-\alpha)^{2}$ for the right tail and $w(\alpha)=(2\alpha-1)^{2}$ for both tails of the distribution.

-For ranking multivariate distribution forecasts with proper scoring rules we consider the energy score \citep{szekely2003} which generalizes the kernel representation of CRPS specified by \citet{gneiting2008b} and the variogram score, which replaces the $L^2$ norm of the energy score by other norms that provide proper scores \citep{scheuerer2015}.
+For ranking multivariate distribution forecasts with proper scoring rules we consider the energy score \citep{szekely2003} which generalizes the kernel representation of CRPS specified by \citet{gneiting2008b} and the variogram score is proposed by \citep{scheuerer2015} via a completely different construction principle.
 To define these scores we require the following notation: Let $\mathbf{y}=(y_{1}, \ldots, y_{n})'$ be an observation of the $n$-variate random vector $\mathbf{Y}$ and let $F$ be a forecast of the multivariate distribution of $\mathbf{Y}$.
 The energy score is defined as

 where $\lVert\cdot\rVert$ denotes the Euclidean norm and $\mathbf{Y}$ and $\mathbf{Y}'$ are independent random vectors with distribution $F\in\mathcal{F}$, the class of Borel probability measures such that $\mathbb{E}_F(\lVert\mathbf{Y}\rVert)$ is finite. \citet{szekely2003} proves that the energy score is strictly proper relative to $\mathcal{F}$.
 The variogram score of order $p$ is defined as